Setup Reliable Email on Sendgrid

 ALIGNMENT TAGS

-There are tags for both SPF, aspf, and DKIM, adkim, alignment.
+, alignment.
 Alignment is a way of qualifying how strictly DKIM and SPF values should be applied to pass a check.
-The options are either s for strict or r for relaxed.
+The options are either s

-• Relaxed: Any return-path domain matching the root of the domain set in the SPF or DKIM record will pass.
+domain matching the root of the domain set in the SPF or DKIM record will pass.
 This allows CNAME addresses to pass a check.

 SUBDOMAIN TAG

-If a domain owner needs to specify different policies for subdomains, they can use the sp tag.
-Like the policy tag, p, the possible values for the sp tag are nonequarantine, and reject.
+.
 This means you can, for example, apply a reject policy to your root domain and a quarantine policy for all its subdomains.

 PERCENT TAG

-The percent tag, pct, specifies the percentage of email to which your DMARC policy will be applied.
-The possible values are 1 through 100.
-For example, if your policy is set to quarantine, and your percent is set to 50, half of all failing mail will be quarantined.
+, half of all failing mail will be quarantined.
 This tag value can be adjusted as you learn more about DMARC failures on your domain

 How DMARC Applied to a Sender Identity

-When sending email via a service provider such as SendGrid, you will be asked to authenticate a domain or verify a Single Sender
+When sending email via a service provider such as SendGrid, you will be asked to authenticate a domain or verify a Single Sender.

 WHEN THE RETURN-PATH MESSAGE HEADER IS NOT SENDGRID.